msea1/MiscCode/Python/test.md

 ![980ac9aa53cb0e64d3d55a3c08e68dd2][15]

-The pattern made it seem 3-d
+This sidewalk at 2am was quite trippy.
+There was some sparkling to the paving as well so it sort of shimmered and really messed with your perspective.
+The pattern made it seem 3D.

 _Rashid Behbudov Baku Azerbaijan 40.372, 49.848_

 ---